 How To View Gmail Login History

-If you are using Gmail, Google’s free and hugely popular webmail client (more than 1.5 billion users, accounting for 20% of the world’s email traffic), then you probably only look at your email login history when you are informed of suspicious activity on your account.
+If you are using Gmail, Google’s free and hugely popular webmail client, then you probably only look at your email login history when you are informed of suspicious activity on your account.
 Any time you use a new device (like a new smartphone or tablet, or a shared computer somewhere) to log into your Gmail account, Google sends an alert to the device or account you’ve specified for such security notifications.
 Usually we say “yes, that was me, OBVIOUSLY” and try to go about our business, but sometimes, when the alert comes at a time when we haven’t been using our Gmail, we dig into the security logs to see what’s going on.

 Those alerts, you see, only provide one data point – one login date, one browser, one location.
 But what if your email has been compromised, and it isn’t a one-time situation but rather something that’s been going on for a while?
 What if someone’s been monitoring your email activity or sending out malicious emails in your name?
 In this article, I will show you how to do a comprehensive and effective review of your Gmail login history, so that you can detect if there has been a pattern of use by an unauthorized user.